A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Niagara Region

-Connect with nature on a sustainable yurt farm near Toronto.
+Connect with nature on a sustainable yurt farm, approximately two hours’ drive southwest of Toronto.

-Stay overnight in one of three charming Mongolian yurts with central rooftop windows, queen-sized beds with fresh linen, indoor dining and an outdoor patio.
-Cook complimentary farm fresh eggs and organic produce grown on the farm in an outdoor kitchen area.
+Stay overnight in one of three charming Mongolian yurts with central rooftop windows, fresh linens and blankets on queen-sized beds, an indoor dining area and an outdoor patio with private seating.
+Savour complimentary farm-fresh eggs and organic produce grown on the farm.

 Farm tours are free with your stay.
 Meet and feed alpacas, goats, chickens and sheep, take peaceful walks along river trails and enjoy evening campfires.